Academic Advising

 Internet

-Students may not copy print or non-print media or download copyrighted files (including music) from the internet beyond accepted norms.
-Information on United States copyright polices on fair use for educational purposes, along with resources for public domain material, are available on the Library website.
+Students must follow legal standards related to copyright materials on the internet.
+Unauthorized copying or downloading copyrighted print or non-print media or files (including music) from the internet is illegal.
+Information on United States copyright polices on fair use for educational purposes, along with resources for public domain material, are available on the Library website

 Consequences of Violating the Academic Integrity Policy